 Lifestyle and home remedies

 Posture changes.
 Stand up slowly, in stages, to decrease dizziness.
 Sit with your legs dangling over the side of the bed for a few minutes before getting up.
 Flex your feet and make fists with your hands for a few seconds before standing up, to increase blood flow.

 Once standing, try tensing your leg muscles while crossing one leg over the other a few times to increase blood pressure.

 - Digestion.
 Eat small, frequent meals to combat digestive problems.
-Increase fluids, and opt for low-fat, high-fiber foods, which can improve digestion.
-You might also try restricting foods that contain lactose and gluten.
+Increase fluids and opt for low-fat, high-fiber foods, which can improve digestion.

 - Diabetes management.
-Tight blood sugar control can help lessen symptoms and help to prevent or delay the onset of new problems.
+Tight blood sugar control can help lessen symptoms and help prevent or delay the onset of new problems.

 Several alternative medicine treatments might help people with autonomic neuropathy.
 Talk with your health care provider about any treatments you want to try.
 This can help make sure that they won't interfere with your medical treatments or be harmful.